Covid-19 coronavirus: What will life look like under alert level 2

 Public venues

-Many public venues, such as museums, food courts and markets, will be open again at Alert Level 2.
-However, there will be restrictions in place including the requirement to keep groups of attendees 1 metre apart.
+Many public venues, such as museums, food courts and markets will be open again at alert level 2.
+However, there will be restrictions in place including the requirement to keep groups of attendees one metre apart.
 This might require limiting the number of people inside at once.
 Some venues may stay shut if they can't open safely.

 Exercise, sport and recreation